opensearch-project/documentation-website/_api-reference/ingest-apis/create-update-ingest.md

 Parameter | Type | Description
 :--- | :--- | :---
-`pipeline` | String | Pipeline ID or wildcard expression of pipeline IDs used to limit the request.
+`pipeline` | String | The unique identifier, or pipeline id, assigned to the ingest pipeline.
+A pipeline id is used in API requests to specify which pipeline should be created or modified.

 ## Query parameters